alexandreaco/kamaji_quartz/model/README-Model.txt

 		A String containing the Address of the User.
 An empty String will be returned if no user is found.

 function getTelephone()

+	This function retrieves the telephone number for the email specified.
+If no user exists with the given email, it returns an empty string.

 	Input